cloudstateio/samples-js-chat/README.md

 It's just a set, the first parameter passed in to each handler is the gRPC method parameter, for `add` and `remove` that's a `Friend` message containing the friend to add or remove.
 The second parameter is the context, this, among other things, holds the current CRDT state (ie, the ORSet that we created before as the default value).

-Finally, we'll wire this command handlers up and start the gRPC server that will serve the entity:
+Finally, we'll wire the command handlers up and start the gRPC server that will serve the entity:

 ```js
 entity.commandHandlers = {